Continuing Education Non-credit Training Certificate

-A “Non-credit Training Certificate” is a form of recognition awarded by a community college made up of a single stand-alone course or a series of courses that do not offer college credit for completion.
+A non-credit training certificate (NCTC) is a stand-alone course or a series of courses that do not offer college credit for completion but which are included in an official transcript.
 An assessment of measurable outcomes or mastery of learning or knowledge is required.
 OAR 589-006-050 (36)

-Non-credit training certificates (NCTCs) provide documentation of skill attainment for specific occupational employment needs.
-“Attendance only” classes do not qualify for the non-credit training certificate.
+NCTCs provide documentation of skill attainment for specific occupational employment needs.
+Attendance-only classes do not qualify for the non-credit training certificate.

-As with all non-credit Continuing Education courses and programs at COCC, there is no formal application or admission process.
-However, NCTC programs may have specific entrance requirements and/or pre-requisites that are noted in each NCTC Program Guide.
+As with all non-credit Continuing Education courses and programs at the College, there is no formal application or admission process.
+However, NCTC programs may have specific entrance requirements and/or pre-requisites that are noted in the NCTC program guide.

 Registration and Refund Policy

-Upon successful completion of a non-credit training certificate, students will receive a printed certificate.
-Program outcome objectives will appear on the back of the original certificate.
-Grades will be indicated on the COCC non-credit transcript for the courses involved in the NCTC program.
-Transcripts may be ordered through Admissions & Records as indicated on the transcript request web page.
+Upon successful completion of a non-credit training certificate, students will receive a printed certificate with program outcomes listed on the back.
+Grades are indicated on the non-credit transcript for the courses included in the NCTC program.
+Transcripts may be ordered through the Admissions & Records transcript request web page.

-Students enrolled in courses that are part of a NCTC program will receive a pass/no-pass grade on the official COCC non-credit transcript, based on specific course assessments stated under each program.
-NCTC grades are transcribed on an official college non-credit transcript and are indicated as P for a passing grade, NP for a non-passing grade and IP for in progress for incomplete or in progress work.
-Program standards for each specific NCTC are listed in each program guide.
+Students enrolled in NCTC program courses receive a pass/no-pass grade on the official non-credit transcript.
+Grades are based on program-specific course assessments and are transcribed on an official college non-credit transcript, which indicate P for a passing grade, NP for a non-passing grade, and IP for in progress for incomplete or in progress work.
+Program standards for each NCTC are listed in each program guide.

-The COCC Continuing Education website lists current and future course offerings.
-Non-credit training certificate programs are offered based on industry needs rather than a defined college term basis.
-Specific dates are identified in each NCTC program guide and include total number of clock hours for each NCTC.
+The Continuing Education page lists current and future course offerings.
+Non-credit training certificate programs are offered based on industry needs rather than a defined college-term basis.
+Dates are identified in each NCTC program guide and include total number of clock hours for each NCTC.

 Student Code of Conduct

-Students will adhere to COCC general policies on conduct and academic honesty.
-NCTC programs impose expectations of student conduct in support of and in alignment with the broader reaching COCC Student Rights and Responsibilities.
+Students will adhere to the College's general policies on conduct and academic honesty.
+NCTC programs expect student conduct in support of and in alignment with broader Student Rights and Responsibilities.

 Satisfactory Academic Progress

-The COCC Continuing Education Department will hold all NCTC students accountable for Satisfactory Academic Progress (SAP).
-Instructors meet with students on a regularly scheduled basis to assess progress.
+The Continuing Education Department holds all NCTC students accountable for satisfactory academic progress (SAP).
+Instructors meet with students regularly to assess progress.
 NCTC program guides list each program’s standards for SAP.

 Continuing Education Credit for Prior Learning

-Students entering an NCTC program at COCC may receive credit for prior certification (CPC) if they have completed a course, training or other program that is taught to state, national or other officially recognized standards.
+Students entering an NCTC program may receive credit for prior certification (CPC) if they have completed a course, training, or other program that is taught to state, national, or other officially recognized standards.
 Credit is not awarded for other life experiences.
-Students interested in receiving credit for prior certification must submit official copies of prior certifications to the Continuing Education office, along with a credit for prior certification approval form.
-The student will return the signed form and copy of the certification to the Continuing Education office, to be reviewed and approved or denied by the Continuing Education director.
-At the time CPC is awarded, the student pays a $40/certification fee prior to having certification recorded and/or transcribed.
+Students interested in receiving credit for prior certification must submit official copies of prior certifications to the Continuing Education office along with a credit for prior certification approval form.
+When the CPC is awarded, the student will pay a certification fee before certification is recorded and/or transcribed.

-Because NCTC programs require classroom participation and interaction between peers, the maximum amount of CPC that will be accepted for the NCTC program is 10% of the entire program requirement.
-CPC will be awarded only to students currently enrolled in a NCTC program at COCC.
+Because NCTC programs require classroom participation and interaction between peers, the maximum amount of CPC that will be accepted is 10% of the entire program requirement.
+CPC will be awarded only to students currently enrolled in a NCTC program at the College.

 Dismissal from Program